League Rules

 • A description of what happened.

-Any response or appeal e-mail must be received by the Chief Racing Steward within 24 hours of the Incident.
-The Steward's e-mail is: crs[at]wsrlracing[dot]com.
+Any response or appeal e-mail must be received by the Admin within 24 hours of the Incident.
+The e-mail is: admin[at]wsrlracing[dot]com.

-Similarly, any member of the replay committee involved in an incident in question will not have a vote in a grievance or appeal.
-Appeal and grievance replay clips may or may not be reviewed by all replay committee members, depending on the availability of said committee members.
-Replay clips for appeals will be sent to the Replay Committee for review, if the Chief Racing Steward doesn't agree with the driver submitting the appeal and remove the penalty.
-Replay clips for grievances will be reviewed by the CRS.
-If the the CRS doesn't reach a decision, the grievance clip will be sent to the remaining committee members for review.
+Note, any member of the replay committee involved in an incident in question will not have a vote in a grievance or appeal.
+Appeal and grievance replay clips may or may not be reviewed by all replay committee members, depending on their availability.

 5.1.3.
 Protests to iRacing: